simonsobs/PSpipe/project/ACT_DR6/dr6.rst

 Radio and tSZ trispectrum
 -------------------------------------------------------

-To include the non gaussian contribution to the covariance matrix coming from the connected four point function of the Radio sources, CIB, and tSZ (assumed to be Poisson distributed), grab the code in the non_gaussian_fg folder and run
+To include the non-Gaussian contribution to the covariance matrix coming from the connected four-point function of the Radio sources, CIB, and tSZ (assumed to be Poisson distributed), grab the code in the non_gaussian_fg folder and run:

 .. code:: shell